-Life As a Coach or Scout
+What is a Coach or Scout?

-A Day in the Life of a Coach or Scout
+Daily Life Of a Coach or Scout

 - Plan strategies and choose team members for individual games or sports seasons.